-All these factors show that project thinking alone may be amazing to achieve the set goals, but to remain dominant in the market and improve on a continuous basis, something bigger and broader is required.
+Summing up, project management is a good solution for not very big projects with a limited budget that must be presented to stakeholders on time.
+But to remain dominant in the market and improve on a continuous basis, something bigger and broader is required.
+Product mindset

 A smart combination of the former and the latter is an optimal strategy for dominating your niche and reaching the set target on time while being able to protect the progress from external factors.

 And what is your own mindset?
 We are eager to learn from your experience on this topic!